 But if you’re a 20-something, and like myself, are in a position of leadership, it’s OK to still be figuring this leadership journey out.
 However, here are five things you must learn to carry to lead in any position, any sphere of influence, any job and group of people well.

-There is one common denominator in the millennials I have witnessed crash and burn in their leadership journey, and that’s the lack of honor for those who have gone before them, paved the way and entrusted them to carry the vision and legacy of their organization.
+There is one common denominator in the young adults I have witnessed crash and burn in their leadership journey, and that’s the lack of honor for those who have gone before them, paved the way and entrusted them to carry the vision and legacy of their organization.
 Above all, in any leadership position, practicing, modeling and exemplifying honor for those who have gone before you and set you up for success is essential.

 Honor will continue to propel you forward if you can practice humility in submitting to the authority and leadership God has placed in front of you.